-One of the biggest national tragedies in the United States history, the terrorist attacks on the morning of September 11, 2001, will live on in the hearts and minds of Americans for generations.
+The terrorist attacks on the morning of September 11, 2001, will forever be remembered as one of the biggest national tragedies in United States history.
 During that tragic day, four commercial airliners were hijacked and used to strike targets in major U.S. cities, and nearly 3,000 people lost their lives, including 40 who died aboard United Airlines Flight 93 after successfully thwarting an attack on the U.S. Capitol.

-Instead of allowing the terrorists to make it to Washington, D.C., the 33 passengers and seven crew members aboard Flight 93 somehow fought back against the terrorists and made their plane crash down in a field outside of Shanksville in western Pennsylvania.
-A year after the tragic crash, a temporary memorial was dedicated to the victims, and nine years later, the official Flight 93 National Memorial was completed, commemorated, and opened to the public on the 10-year anniversary of 9/11 on September 11, 2011.
+Instead of allowing the terrorists to make it to Washington, D.C., the 33 passengers and seven crew members aboard Flight 93 fought back against the terrorists before their plane crashed in a field outside of Shanksville in western Pennsylvania.
+A year after the crash, a temporary memorial was dedicated to the victims, and the official Flight 93 National Memorial was completed, commemorated, and opened to the public on the 10-year anniversary of 9/11.

 The visitor's center, which is located on a hill overlooking the crash site and Wall of Names, was opened on September 10, 2015, and the "Tower of Voices," a 93-foot tall musical instrument comprised of 40 windchimes commemorating the victims of the crash, was completed and dedicated on September 9, 2018.